Skip to main content

 Legislation

-Members discuss the main purpose of the Church of Scotland (Lord High Commissioner) Bill, plus the key principles of the Finance Bill and all remaining stages.
+Members discussed the main purpose of the Church of Scotland (Lord High Commissioner) Bill, plus the key principles of the Finance Bill and all remaining stages.

-From 4.15pm in Grand Committee, members begin to check and change the Armed Forces Commissioner Bill.
+From 4.15pm in Grand Committee, members began to check and change the Armed Forces Commissioner Bill.

 Orders and regulations

-Members will consider the Infected Blood Compensation Scheme Regulations 2025, in a 'motion to regret' put forward by Baroness Brinton and a 'motion to approve' put forward by Baroness Anderson.
+Members considered the Infected Blood Compensation Scheme Regulations 2025, in a 'motion to regret' put forward by Baroness Brinton and a 'motion to approve' put forward by Baroness Anderson.
 A regret motion does not stop the regulations, but gives members a chance to put their concerns on record.

 Thursday